-The drawing was pretty simple; I sketched out the outline of what I saw in front of me, which wasn’t very challenging because it’s just one shape with a couple of tiny tubes on the sides.
-I then added some light blue lines for an effect to mimic how bright those lights are that are inside these things.
+The drawing was pretty simple; I sketched out the outline of what I saw in front of me, which wasn’t very challenging because it was just one shape with a couple of tiny tubes on the sides.
+I then added some light blue lines for an effect to mimic how bright the lights are that are inside these things.

 After that, though, I didn’t do much else except color them both grey to look more like shadows than anything else.

 This prompt was much harder than I thought it would be!
 I think that’s because, well, It’s not really what I want to see in the future so much as it’s something I wish for everyone else, and now this is my drawing prompt: “Draw a picture of your hopes and dreams.”
 So this is sort of like saying, draw yourself but also kind of throw another image in there somewhere just for fun.

 My hope and dream are very simple: just peace everywhere.
 No war or fighting or anything terrible.
 Anyway, that’s why I chose to do an eagle with two olive branches around his neck instead of one, which represents

 I had more fun with this one because it wasn’t like, “draw something you’d like to see in the future” or whatever.
 Draw an extinct animal!
 I’m not even sure what some of them were, but I tried to find ones that looked interesting enough and recognizable as animals rather than just saying “something,” which wouldn’t be fair, right?

 So for this one, I chose a dimetrodon since it’s like I’ve got those big goofy-looking legs sticking out on either side And then there are his little arms, too, so he looks pretty weird overall.